 About this Course

-Participants learn how a professional copy editor approaches the task of editing a short, simple nonfiction manuscript of up to 50 pages that contains few elements other than running text.
-They develop an understanding of what copy editing is (attention to punctuation, spelling, grammar, organization and established style) and what it is not (rewriting, proofreading or substantive editing).
+In this course, you’ll learn how a professional copyeditor approaches the task of editing simple nonfiction and short fiction manuscripts that contain few elements other than running text.
+You’ll develop an understanding of what copyediting is (attention to punctuation, spelling, grammar, organization and established style) and is not (rewriting, proofreading or substantive editing).

-Throughout the course, there is frequent practice of standard editorial markup.
-Participants also learn how to construct and update an editorial style sheet, how to recognize the typical elements of a simple manuscript and how to identify the manuscript's elements for a designer and a compositor.
+Throughout the course, you’ll get frequent practice with standard editorial markup.
+You’ll learn how to recognize the typical elements of a simple manuscript and how to tag the manuscript's elements for a designer and a compositor.